Dham Talwandi Khurd

-Dham Talwandi Khurd is the seat of an Ashram (community) established on the outskirts of the city of Ludhiana in the state of Punjab in Northern India.
-Khurd and Kalan Persian language word which means small and Big respectively when two villages have same name then it is distinguished as Kalan means Big and Khurd means Small used with Village Name.
+Dham Talwandi Khurd is the seat of an Ashram (community) established 24 km away from Ludhiana and 5 km away from Mullanpur City, in the state of Punjab in Northern India.
+When two villages share a name they are distinguished with Kalan (big) and Khurd (small).

 Dham Talwandi Khurd is managed by the Swami Ganganand Bhuriwale Trust.
 It is located about 30 kilometers from the Ludhiana city center.

 History

 Talwandi Khurd was established in 1905 by followers of the Garib Dassi sect.